uviclibraries/rstudio/basics-interface.md

 </div>

 We’ll get to different types of variables in the next activity.
+Good job!

 <br>